 All students, except those with fewer than 20 MSU accepted credits and first-year agriculture technology students residing in residence halls are eligible to register a vehicle on campus.
 An exception may be made after a special parking application and requested information has been submitted, reviewed by the Parking Office, and approval granted.

-Undergraduate and graduate students (including graduate assistants) commuting from off-campus (commuters) or residing in residence halls or University Apartments, need to register on-line via the website: www.police.msu.edu.
-Parking information may be found under "Parking".
-Those not mentioned above or who have questions regarding on-line registration may contact the Parking Office at 517-355-8440 to inquire about obtaining a parking permit.
+Undergraduate and graduate students (including graduate assistants) commuting from off-campus (commuters) or residing in residence halls or University Apartments, need to register online via the website: www.police.msu.edu.
+Parking information may be found under "Management Services" and then "Parking Office".
+Those not mentioned above or who have questions regarding online registration may contact the Parking Office at (517) 355-8440 to inquire about obtaining a parking permit.